goclimateneutral/goclimateneutral/README.md

 ## Deployment

-The deployment process is automatic if you are not making any database changes - just merge into master.
+Deployment is done automatically on pushes to `master` – just merge your changes.

 ### Deploying database changes